How To Rebuild Trust After Cheating: Clues From Research

 • 46.9% of men admitted their infidelity within a week, and 48% of women did the same.

-According to Shapiro et al. (1994), explanations that are more specific and detailed regarding the circumstances of the violation are more successful than those that are less specific but delivered in a more sincere manner.
+Explanations that were more specific and detailed regarding the circumstances of the violation were more successful than those that were less specific but delivered in a more sincere manner.

 These efforts address the cheating directly and make a silent plea to “move on” in the relationship.